vinceimbat/vinceimbat/content/thoughts/life goals.md

 tags:
   - evergreens
 ---
 All of my life goals are listed comprehensively in [[my life goals master list|my life goals master list]].
-I then track which goals to pursue yearly following the process in [[thoughts/how to set goals|how to set goals]].
+I then track which goals to pursue yearly following the process in [[how to set goals|how to set goals]].

 Here are lists of the goals I set for each year